LiberTEM/LiberTEM-holo/README.rst

 LiberTEM-holo
 =============

-LiberTEM-holo is a python project for holographty reconstruction
+LiberTEM-holo is a Python project for holographty reconstruction

 Congratulations!
 ================